 - Kosher dill pickles

 - Lay out the 6 slices of bread.
-Schmear two slices with 1 Tablespoon of Russian dressing on two slices.
+Schmear two slices with 1 Tablespoon each of Russian dressing.

 - Portion 1/2 pound chopped liver on each of those two slices and spread it out evenly.
 Spoon half the coleslaw (drained) onto the chopped liver.
 Cover with one slice of bread.
 Spread the top of that with another tablespoon of Russian Dressing on each sandwich.